adrian154/blog/blogposts/internet.md

 Today, hubs have been made obsolete in favor of switches and are rarely used outside of special conditions.
 (Ironically enough, I have seen a couple in use at my school...)

 </div>

+Switches are one of the most ubiquitous building blocks of computer networks, so it's no surprise that they are all over the place.
+If your router has more than one Ethernet port, chances are it has a built-in switch.

+## WiFi

+An overview of physical-layer protocols just wouldn't be complete without a mention to WiFi, standardized by [IEEE 802.11](https://en.wikipedia.org/wiki/IEEE_802.11).
+The idea of a point-to-point link starts to break down when it comes to wireless communications because radio signals will propagate to every connected device whether you like it or not.
+Thus, WiFi networks use an algorithm called [Multiple Access with Collision Avoidance](https://en.wikipedia.org/wiki/Multiple_Access_with_Collision_Avoidance) to ensure that only one device tries to transmit data at a time.
+Receiving frames is simpler; devices simply decode all incoming frames and pick out the ones that are actually destined towards their MAC address.
+In this way, a WiFi network functions more closely to an Ethernet hub than a switch.

+In this situation, no router or switch is necessary to relay messages between devices on the same WLAN.
+In fact, any WiFi-capable transceiver can [broadcast a network](https://en.wikipedia.org/wiki/Wireless_ad_hoc_network); in fact, Windows [natively supports](https://answers.microsoft.com/en-us/windows/forum/all/how-do-i-set-up-an-ad-hoc-wifi-network-in-windows/0caa92d8-e02f-4e7f-aa5c-0abf10ed2039) this feature!
+Instead, your router plays the role of a [wireless access point](https://en.wikipedia.org/wiki/Wireless_access_point), aptly abbreviated to **WAP**.
+(In light of "WAP" becoming rather vulgar in recent years, I will use the more succinct abbreviation of just **AP** for the rest of this post.)
+The role of an AP is simple; it just serves as an interface between the wireless network and the regular wired network, which has access to the public Internet.
+Speaking of which...

+# Internet Layer